Skip to navigation Skip to content

 Exemptions

 An exemption exists for as long as the circumstances of the investment make it inaccessible.
-If it appears the exemption was applied incorrectly, it can be resubmitted for further consideration.
+If it appears the exemption decision was not applied correctly, it can be resubmitted for further consideration.

 A superannuation exemption is only for a limited period.
 It stops when the conditions under which it was granted are no longer met.
-In most cases, this will be the customer ceasing work for the employer.
-In other cases, it will be reaching age 70.
-These conditions are in the determination advice and the letter sent to the customer.
+These conditions are included in the determination advice and the letter sent to the customer.

-The Resources page has links to more information for FIS Officers, forms and definitions relevant to the Australian Taxation Office (ATO), and a link to the FINS Helpdesk.
+The Resources page has links to more information for FIS Officers, forms and definitions relevant to the Australian Taxation Office (ATO) and contact details for the Income Support Means Test team.

 Deeming exemptions